-Competitors: Today, Halidrams, Bikaner, MTR are the major competitors of A2B in sweet fragment except for that there's no real contender as such because there is no major portion of marked desserts in India.
-If one goes to any town or village in India, they can discover many local manufacturers who sells loose sweets, in this way it's hard to compete with them in terms of pricing.
-Therefore, it can be said that although A2B is difficult to compete quality wise, yet from the cost perspective it is tough for A2B to contend with them with their entire inventory network cost, appropriation cost, retailers' edges and so forth.
-This strength of maintaining quality can be called as proactiveness which has led A2B compete effectively with their competitors.
-(Linton and Kask 2017)
+Competitors: Today, Haldirams, Bikaner, MTR are the major competitors of A2B in sweet fragment except that there's no real contender as such because there is no major portion of marked desserts in India.
+If one goes to any town or village in India, they can discover many local manufacturers who sell loose sweets, in this way it is hard to compete with them in terms of pricing.
+Therefore, it can be said that although A2B is difficult to compete qualitywise, yet from the cost perspective it is tough for A2B to contend with them with their entire inventory network cost, appropriation cost, retailers' edges, and so forth.
+This strength of maintaining quality can be called market proactiveness which has led A2B to compete effectively with its competitors (Srivastava and Chaturvedi, 2014 & Linton and Kask, 2017).

-End consumers-A2B saw that the values of a consumer stems from his psychological and social focal point, subsequently it influences the demand for the product, this should be emphasized when one is setting his business.
-A2B has dealt with this amazing strategy and this was followed by the A2B in attracting the customers and capturing the market through maintaining hygiene and quality to the end users at a competitive price.
+End consumers: A2B saw that the values of a consumer stem from his psychological and social focal point, subsequently it influences the demand for the product, this should be emphasized when one is setting his business.
+A2B has dealt with this amazing strategy and this was followed by the A2B in attracting the customers and capturing the market through maintaining hygiene and quality to the end-users at a competitive price.

-Speaking further about the business model, A2B has smartly used Michael E. Porter five forces model for their business.
-Michael Porters five force of industry examination was progressively positives for A2B.
-It had couple of barriers to entry, even though substitutes for its item were proliferated, A2B had great association with buyers and suppliers, additionally competitors action wasn't that brutal.
-Similarly, the value of its resources (suppliers, employees, customers), relative to its contenders, was indicating inadequately important to drive constant differentiation from its contenders like Bikaner and Haldirams.
-Based on identified market demand, opportunities existed for A2B to build its sweet business industry over the value chain.
+Speaking further about the business model, A2B has smartly used Michael E. Porter's five forces model for their business.
+Michael Porter's five forces of industry examination were progressively positive for A2B.
+It had a couple of barriers to entry, even though substitutes for its item were proliferated, A2B had a great association with buyers and suppliers, additionally, competitors action wasn't that brutal.
+Similarly, the value of its resources (suppliers, employees, customers), relative to its contenders, was constantly important to drive constant differentiation from its contenders like Bikaner and Haldirams.
+Based on an identified market demand, opportunities existed for A2B to build its sweet business industry over the value chain.
 (Refer to Figure 2)